AI Engineer Summit 2025: 7 Insights for Tech Leaders

 The Underlying Principle: Frequent Intentional Compaction

-The key to effectiveness: Consciously keeping the context window small.
-You reset or compress the context after each phase.
+The key to effectiveness is deliberately keeping the context window small: reset or compress the context after each phase.

 Practical Recommendation